 - Dragon Ball:

-- Most of the aliens and gods in Dragon Ball Z have this view of Earth.
-It was more or less said in Dragon Ball Minus (by the aforementioned Jaco, who even considered the anihilation of earthlings) and Dragon Ball Super: Broly that Frieza would have no interest in Earth, and King Cold is famous for calling it (in the Funimation dub) an insignificant mudball.
+- Most of the aliens and gods in Dragon Ball Z have this view of Earth, more so in the Funimation dub with its increased amounts of trash-talking.
+It was more or less said in Dragon Ball Minus (by the aforementioned Jaco, who even considered the annihilation of earthlings) and Dragon Ball Super: Broly that Frieza would have no interest in Earth, and King Cold is famous for calling it (in the Funimation dub) an insignificant mudball.

 - Subverted with Beerus the God of Destruction and Whis who like the planet for the food and the Worthy Opponent in Goku and Vegeta.
 In Dragon Ball Super, Champa wants Earth for the food and wants to make a 5-on-5 tournament in owning it because his own Universe 6's Earth was ravaged by war.
 Basically, food pretty much makes Earth important enough to be spared!
 Further subverted when Whis makes an observation that those who interact with Earth and its native inhabitants have a tendency to end up changed by the experience... something which has even happened to Beerus, which is highly unusual.